PrestaShop/prestashop-specs/content/1.7/back-office/orders/orders/shopping-carts-listing.md

 ![Shopping Carts UI](static/img/orders-shopping-cart.png)

-This specific page is for storing and editing all the Prestashop shopping carts, that were generated during the checkout process.
-All the listed UI elements are the following below.
+The page stores all shopping carts created by clients of the PrestaShop's user, that were generated during the checkout process.

 ## Top of the table UI